State Film Permits

 These guidelines have been created to better serve the needs of productions applying for permits.
 Exceptions may be made on a case-by-case basis only, and unforeseen circumstances may necessitate changes to these procedures.
 Please know that everyone involved will always do their best to accommodate your production.

-Check the CFC Production Alerts for alerts affecting filming on or over Caltrans property.
+Check the CFC Production Alerts for conditions affecting filming on or over Caltrans property.

 Caltrans Permit Contacts

 California Film Commission (CFC) Caltrans Permit Coordinator

 Caltrans District 7 & State Film Permit Coordinators